 With about 6.000 islands, we expect Greece to hide some secrets, and Karpathos is one of them!
 Located in the Dodecanese, this hidden island has more than 20 stunning beaches of golden sand and crystal clear water, a pristine landscape and a great variety of ancient ruins.

 Despite its remote position, it sparkles among the other islands for its unspoiled beauty and postcard-perfect scenery.
-You can see it everywhere, simply wandering through its streets or hiking the scenic paths scattered throughout the island.
+You can fell its authenticity everywhere, merely wandering through its streets or hiking the scenic paths scattered throughout the island.

-While sailing in the Dodecanese, Karpathos is a good alternative to dive in the real “Hellenic spirit”.
+While sailing in the Dodecanese, Karpathos is an excellent alternative to dive in the real “Hellenic spirit”.
 The neighbourly attitude of the locals will make you feel at home and experiencing the “real Greece” through their last-longing traditions.
 It is said that once experienced the energy of Karpathos you will want to come back all the time!

 Attic Peninsula – Cape Sunion

-If you make for the southernmost tip of the Attica peninsula, south of the town of Athens, you will be amazed by the panorama of the impressive Cape Sounion, best known as the Temple of the ancient Greek God of the sea, Poseidon.
+If you make for the southernmost tip of the Attica peninsula, you will be amazed by the panorama of the impressive Cape Sounion.
+This place of interest, just south of Athens, is best known as the Temple of the ancient Greek God of the sea, Poseidon.

 Considered the cradle of modern civilization, Greece doesn’t need any introduction.
 The countless ancient ruins complete the beauty of its natural landscape, as Gods designed them with stunning perfection.

 There are so many places to visit in Greece, that it could be not easy to choose what to see.
-However, If you want to spend your holidays between beaches and archaeological sites, there is no other ideal destination as Greece!
+However, If you want to spend your sailing holidays between beaches and archaeological sites, you can be sure that there is no other ideal destination as Greece!